-Although the ADM reduces the IIL by predicting the positions of artifact areas, there are no position annotations in deepfake datasets to support the training.
-To this end, we propose the Multi-scale Facial Swap (MFS) method.
-MFS uses multi-scale sliding windows and different blending functions to create new fake images with the position annotations of artifact areas.
-In this way, MFS uses the positions of the sliding windows as the ground truth of artifact areas and further enriches artifact features in the training set.
+The training of the Artifact Detection Module requires fine and local position annotations of artifact areas on images, which are usually not available in public deepfake datasets \cite{ff++,celeb}.
+To this end, we propose the Multi-scale Facial Swap (MFS) method, which uses multi-scale sliding windows and different blending functions to create new fake images with the position annotations of artifact areas.
+Besides, the new fake images also further enrich artifact features in the training set.

-The overall procedure of MFS is shown in Figure \ref{fig:preprocess}.
+The procedure of MFS is shown in Fig. \ref{fig:preprocess}.
 To generate the new fake image with the position annotations of artifact areas, MFS manipulates the paired fake image and source image in two ways, i.e. global swap and partial swap.
-Specifically, MFS selects a sliding window of a random size to locate the artifact area.
-The new fake image is generated based on the mask ($M$) of the located area afterward.
-For the global swap, the sliding window size is equal to the source image.
-MFS generates the new fake image similar to Face-x-ray \cite{face-x-ray}.
-For the partial swap, we select an appropriate sliding window of other sizes, indicating the position of manipulated areas.
-The new fake image is generated with the mask based on the selected sliding window.

-The main challenge is to select the appropriate sliding window, which shows the position of local artifact areas.
-Specifically, we calculate the structural dissimilarity (DSSIM) \cite{dssim} between the source image and fake image to find manipulated areas.
-Typically, a larger value of DSSIM usually suggests that the areas are more probable to contain artifacts.
-In order to find the local area where artifacts most likely exist, we select the sliding window of random size by the following equation:
+During the procedure of partial swap, MFS firstly selects a sliding window of a random size to locate the artifact area.
+In order to find the local area where artifacts most likely exist, the sliding window is selected by the following equation:

-where $x$, $y$ denote the top-left position of the sliding window on images; $h$, $w$ denote the height and width of the sliding window; $I_F$, $I_S$ denote the fake image and source image.
+where $DSSIM(\cdot)$ indicates the structural dissimilarity \cite{dssim}, a larger value of which usually suggests that the areas are more probable to contain artifacts. $x$, $y$ denote the top-left position of the sliding window on images. $h$, $w$ denote the height and width of the sliding window. $I_F$, $I_S$ denote the fake image and source image.